Calling all Pickle Lake moose!

 sure-shot dave

-20 thoughts on “Calling all Pickle Lake moose!”
+20 Replies to “Calling all Pickle Lake moose!”

 1. Lol, the shoulder is just fine Jeff.
 I’m not sure that “crying” is the best description for it… Funny how it didn’t bother me one bit after I shot the bull.